NCG-RS/TobUtilities/README.md

 - Added an overlay reminding the player to equip their lightbearer for P1 Verzik
 - Added the ability to outline players in bloat room
 - Fixed a bug where equipped items were not considered for the Dawnbringer overlay when party integration was enabled but the player was not in a party.
+#### 1.0.4
+- Fixed lightbearer overlay not appearing due to new P1 Verzik Ids
+#### 1.0.5
+- Added the option to hide the floor in bloat room with a skybox override

 I can be reached on discord at n_c_g. for any questions/comments/concerns or feature requests